Dynamic Graphics

 Thank you for the form letter.

 You did not even begin to address my concern about being expected to pay for Photography CDs that I do not want.
+You completely ignored what I said.

 Over the years I have used your artwork extensively.
 For the most part, I have been very pleased.

 I was a huge fan of your company until the unilateral DG decision to force me to accept the photography included in "liquid library".
-This material is completely useless to my business.
+This photographic material is completely useless to my business.

 And now I have this awkward bill collecting incident to add to my Dynamic Graphics experience.